-The newly merged prison was given its first inspection during summer 2015.
+The newly merged prison was inspected during December 2017.
 In his report the inspector said:

 The full reports can be read at the Ministry of Justice web site, just follow the links below:

 - HMP Humber, Report on an unannounced inspection of HMP Humber (21 November, 4–8 December 2017)

 - HMP Humber (PDF, 808.76 kB), Report on an unannounced inspection of HMP Humber (13 – 24 July 2015)

 - HMP Everthorpe Unannounced short follow-up inspection of HMP Everthorpe (19 – 21 March 2012)

 - HMP Everthorpe Full announced inspection of HMP Everthorpe (12-16 January 2009

 - HMP Wolds Announced full follow-up inspection of HMP Wolds (23 – 27 April 2012)

 - HMP Wolds Announced inspection of HMP Wolds (7-11 December 2009)

 - HMP Wolds Unannounced short follow-up inspection of HMP Wolds (17-19 September 2007)